High-quality research allows us to provide decision makers with evidence and recommendations to support confident decision making.

 In 2021-22, no incidents of research misconduct were identified and investigated.

-For more details about IIED's policy and actions on integrity and ethics, contact David Dodman (email@example.com), chair of IIED’s Research Ethics Committee and director of IIED's Human Settlements research group.
+For more details about IIED's policy and actions on integrity and ethics, contact Florence Crick (florence email@example.com), chair of IIED’s research ethics committee and seior rersearcher in IIED's Climate Change research group.

 Peer review – rigorous, accountable and documented